mamatechafrica/NairobiTalks-NCG/README.md

 ## 🤝 Contributing

+We welcome contributions from everyone!
+To contribute:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Please read our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) and [GOVERNANCE.md](GOVERNANCE.md) before contributing.

+## © Ownership & Copyright

+Copyright (c) 2025 Nairobi County Government & Contributors.
+All rights reserved.
+This project is open source under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments